Steven-Zhang98/learning_note/BASIC/BASIC_011_binary_search_tree.md

 ## The reasoning process of BST implement

 TEACHER: "Yes, exactly.
 What if we want to implement a simple BST in Python?
 What would we need first?
-Firstly, tell me what the unknown is.
+Firstly, tell me what the ==unknown== is.
 Answer me in your words."

 YOUTH: "You mean we want to write a BST in Python?
-And the BST is a data structure, so the data structure allows for searching, deleting, and adding data."
+And the BST is a data structure, so the unknown is to write a BST data structure that allows for searching, deleting, and adding data."

 TEACHER: "And traverse data.
-OK, please tell me the condition or the **known**?"
+OK, please tell me the condition or the ==known==?"

 YOUTH: "We know each node has value and has two children at most, and the left sub-tree is less than the node, and the right sub-tree is greater than the node."